 One set of my great grandparents were Wangaratta based James Edgar Gordon MOORE, almost always known as ‘Gordy’, and Caroline Anne (nee RITCHIE).
 When Caroline died tragically in August 1933 after she caught influenza and succumbed to the ensuing pneumonia, Gordy was left with seven children.
 Albert Edgar (Bert) had been married to Agnes (nee CORDY) for 12 months, Richard James (Dick) was 21, Edna May was 19, Alma Caroline was 17, and little red-headed Jack (Bluey) was only 10 years old.
 As I mentioned in the obituary for my grandmother, Alma gave up work and remained home at 9 Moore St Wangaratta to care for Jack and maintain the family home.
 But by 1940 Alma had married and moved to Swan Street after a new home was built there, and in the next few years Jack was off following his dreams as a mechanic and avid motorcycle racer.

 So by 1945 Gordy had probably spent a few years living alone at Moore Street.
 It is not known how the next stage of his life unfolded but on the 13th January 1945, at Holy Trinity Church in Kew, Gordy married for a second time.
 His bride was Minnie LEWIN, who was six years younger than Gordy.
-Minnie was the daughter of Clement KIND, an engraver, and Patience BRITTLE, and had lost her first husband Hubert Leslie LEWIN in 1934 at the young age of 45.
-But how did Gordy and Minnie meet?
-Minnie was born in Brunswick in 1892 and her only child was born in Melbourne in 1920.
-At the marriage Minnie gave her occupation as a saleswoman.
-One can only guess that perhaps Minnie was selling the types of things that Gordy needed for his cycle repair and general mechanics business in Murphy Street Wangaratta.
-Witnesses to the marriage were Lesley J Whelan, Minnie’s daughter, and J or I Montgomery.
-I am leaning toward this witness being John Ian Montgomery, a brother-in-law to Gordy’s daughter Edna, and soon to be husband to Gordy’s first cousin Alice Rebecca Blair.
+Minnie, who was always known as Billie to the Moore family, was the daughter of Clement KIND, an engraver, and Patience BRITTLE, and had lost her first husband Hubert Leslie LEWIN in 1934 at the young age of 45.
+But how did Gordy and Billie meet?
+Billie was born in Brunswick in 1892 and her only child was born in Melbourne in 1920.
+At the marriage Billie gave her occupation as a saleswoman.
+One can only guess that perhaps Billie was selling the types of things that Gordy needed for his cycle repair and general mechanics business in Murphy Street Wangaratta.
+Witnesses to the marriage were Lesley J Whelan, Billie’s daughter, and John Ian (Jack) Montgomery, a brother-in-law to Gordy’s daughter Edna, and soon to be husband to Gordy’s first cousin Alice Rebecca Blair.

 The marriage obviously had the support of both families but sadly this was not one with a happy ending.
-Minnie moved into the old family home at Moore Street, Wangaratta.
-She is recorded on electoral rolls as living there until 1954.
-But after that there is a gap in the records until Minnie’s death in Melbourne in January 1961.
-Gordy lived on a few more years at Moore Street, before age caught up with him and he went to live at the Ovens & Murray Home in Beechworth.
+Billie moved into the old family home at Moore Street, Wangaratta.
+Leslie Keir (nee Montgomery) remembered Billie as a quiet, happy lady, and Gordy’s sisters Mimi (Jemima) and Mollie (Mary Elizabeth Blair) were often at Gordy’s house and were in close contact with Billie.
+Perhaps some of Gordy’s children did not however, fully accept this new family member in the position their late mother once held, but none spoke with any animosity in their twilight years.
+Billie is recorded on electoral rolls as living at Moore Street until 1954, but after that there is a gap in the records until Minnie’s death in Melbourne in January 1961.
+During this time Gordy had become increasingly unwell, as he developed diabetes and had surgery on his nose for cancer.
+This left a gaping hole in his nose that was covered by an addition to his spectacles.
+He lived for a few more years at Moore Street, before age caught up with him and he went to live at the Ovens & Murray Home in Beechworth.
+Before admission to the Beechworth facility it was apparent to family members with whom he was living, that Gordy could no longer cope with daily tasks or medical issues, and was very quiet.